ShatterinSpider/DS4Win-Val-Project/README.md

 # DS4Win-Val-Project
 This is a small project I've been working on for the past..
 2ish years?
 It started out because I didn't want to buy ReWASD, and use DS4 Windows instead to play valorant with my controller.
 After testing, and perfecting my profiles I figured out how to essentially match my controller and mouse gameplay.

+Valo Phantom Z Profile -
+This Profile is made for ZERO Deadzone Controllers with Hall Effect or TMR.
+Means you can put the deadzone all the way to 0 without drift.
+This has an adjusted DISABLED Gyro that works with the settings I made for it.
+It could be fine tuned more but haven't found anything better than these exact settings in the profile.
+It plays similar to Medium - Low cod controller settings, (7 horizontal, 5 vertical), .36
+.956
+.858

 Current Profile - Prec X7 or X7G (G for Gyro) and Prec 7 Alt .365 - .366
 .968